 I wanted to improve my sound editing skills, so I decided to record an excerpt from my Edwardian mystery novel, which became "Kate's Dream."
 In addition to the background music, I wanted to insert some sound effects on a third track.
 I located the sound effects on Amazon and purchased the tracks.
 I then found another Harvey piece that seemed to fit the story.
 Again, the music fit the story perfectly just as if it had been written for it.
 It was astonishing.
 The more I listened to it, the more I was amazed.
 It was uncanny that the first story's four random pieces of Harvey’s music would fit perfectly, but it was beyond coincidental that the second story’s music also matched perfectly.

 I became intrigued.
 Now I had to see if it would happen again.
 I decided to use my story, “The Shadow Dragon.”
 Again, I chose another Harvey music piece, and it fit the story perfectly.
 It was unbelieveable how this kept happening with every story.

 Discovering Flash Fiction

 By this time, I had discovered that short, short stories were now called Flash Fiction.
 As a college writing teacher, I was intrigued and began to learn more about this form of writing.
-I realized that I had been doing it back in the 1990s in a series of stories called “True Love Imagined.”
+I realized that I had been doing it back in the 1990s in a series of stories called “Thoughts on Our Life Together."
 Two of those stories (“The Fire” and “The Secret Room”) worked well for my next projects, and the Harvey music chosen matched them perfectly as well.
-An excerpt from another Edwardian novel of mine (The Plea) became a flash fiction story, and the music also matched it perfectly.
+An excerpt from another in-progress Edwardian novel of mine (The Plea) became a flash fiction story, and the music also matched it perfectly.